 I do love homesteading.
 I am enjoying the animals.
 I enjoy being able to produce our own food.
 I love working in the garden.
 And I am slowly learning to accept the messiness and work of it all.
 I have given up on the thought of keeping our entryway clean of mud, hay, and sawdust.

 I clean it, but I am now resigned to the fact that it will be dirty again in five minutes, cluttered with barn coats, boots, hats, and mittens.
-I’m resigned to the fact that when Dear Husband takes off his boots after cutting down a tree (one of his side hustles is selling firewood) that sawdust will spill out of his boots and will be clinging to his socks.
+I’m resigned to the fact that when Dear Husband takes off his boots after cutting down a tree (one of his homestead hustles is selling firewood) that sawdust will spill out of his boots and will be clinging to his socks.
 The socks now go into a bin and when the bin is full, I will curl up on the couch, put on a movie and pick sawdust out of all of his socks.
 (That stuff does not come out in the wash unless you pick it out.)

 Yes, country life is messy.
 But I know I wouldn’t willingly trade it for anything.
 I may be hesitant, but I am most definitely a homesteader.